letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 moving average.
 It is easy to get demotivated if you have a single day spike in weight, which is why it is much better to gain the perspective from the trend.

-* Give a little history of my use of Beeminder

-Used it a little, went off track, so I put $5 on the line and it got a lot more fun and useful.

-* Why does Beeminder work?
+## How I use Beeminder

+As you can see from the graph above, I started using Beeminder but went off track.
+But I saw that Beeminder motivated me to go in the right direction and I knew that putting some cash money on the line would motivate me even more.

 Being able to enter data via SMS is a killer feature.
 Beeminder even lets you tell it what time of day to deliver an SMS, so I set it up to happen early in